stakewise/stakewise-docs/docs/contracts/api/misc/RewardSplitterFactory.md

 **Inherits:** IRewardSplitterFactory

-Factory for deploying the RewardSplitter contract
+Factory for deploying the RewardSplitter contract.

 ## Events